-The use of ethanol in the U.S. fuel supply reduced crude oil imports by nearly 500 million barrels in 2020.
-Ethanol is a secure fuel source compared to the Middle East and is essential for energy security.
+The use of ethanol in the U.S. fuel supply reduced crude oil imports by over 530 million barrels in 2021.
+Ethanol is a secure fuel source and is essential for energy security.

 Even though U.S. oil production has increased in recent years, our nation’s economy still transfers billions of dollars every year to the OPEC cartel.